The missed opportunity for NHS reform

 and decision-making power – centralised control that is the antithesis of the

 Perhaps the most useful recent contribution to the health policy debate has

 come from RCN chief executive Peter Carter, who has called on the

-the fact that it would cost his members jobs.
-Closing failing hospitals and
+fact that it would cost his members jobs.
+Closing failing hospitals and moving

 Labour is irrelevant to health debate